 Participating institutions that are determined by the National Redress Scheme to be responsible for the abuse of a person are liable for the costs of providing redress to the person.
 Those institutions are also liable for contributing to the costs of the administration of the scheme.
-The National Redress Scheme is responsible for recovering those costs from those institutions through funding contributions, which those institutions are required to pay on a guarterly basis.
+The National Redress Scheme is responsible for recovering those costs from those institutions through funding contributions, which those institutions are required to pay on a quarterly basis.

-The provision for National Redress has been based on the assessment by The Salvation Army Australia Territory's legal representatives, historical experiences and information made available as part of the Royal Commission into Institutional Responses to Child Sexual Abuse and consists of five components:
+The provision for historical abuse recognised by The Salvation Army has been based on the assessment by The Salvation Army Australia Territory's legal representatives, historical experiences and information made available either as part of the Royal Commission into Institutional Responses to Child Sexual Abuse or direct claims and consists of four key components:

 - 1. Claims settled previously where the historical payment made to the claimant may be reassessed by the National Redress Scheme and an additional payment is considered probable; - 2.
-Claims known but yet to be settled which will be assessed by the National Redress Scheme and a payment is considered probable; - Unknown claims yet to be received, which may be lodged by claimants to the National Redress Scheme and a payment is considered probable; - 4.
-Civil claims known but yet to be settled which are being finalised by nominated legal firms and a payment is considered probable; and - 5.
-Unknown civil claims yet to be received by nominated legal firms.
+Claims known but yet to be settled which will be assessed by the National Redress Scheme and a payment is considered probable; - 3.
+Civil claims known but yet to be settled which are being finalised by nominated legal firms and a payment is considered probable; and - 4.
+Based on historical experience, allowance for unknown claims for historical abuse which are yet to be received either via the National Redress Scheme or directly via legal representatives.

-The estimation of the cost of unknown claims yet to be lodged under the National Redress Scheme or through known or unknown civil cases against The Salvation Army is inherently judgmental and consequently, the provision for National Redress represents a 'best estimate' at reporting date.
+The estimation of the likely exposure associated with claims for historical abuse yet to be lodged under the National Redress Scheme or through known or unknown civil cases against The Salvation Army is inherently judgmental and, consequently, the provision for historical abuse represents a 'best estimate' at reporting date.
 As additional information comes to light, and the uncertainty is resolved, the Social Fund will reassess the provision.